clojure-lsp/lein-clojure-lsp/README.md

 # lein-clojure-lsp

-A Leiningen plugin to use [clojure-lsp](https://clojure-lsp.io/) features API.
+A Leiningen plugin to use [clojure-lsp](https://clojure-lsp.io/) features API, it automatically downloads clojure-lsp native binary and runs with the provided args.

 ## Installation